 The bed is shining like an old scripture that’s never been opened before…

-Experience the song with this beautiful accompanying video by John Smith:
+Experience ‘Winter Song’ with this beautiful accompanying video by John Smith:

-Here, Yoko performs “Winter Song” live in the studio on a TV show (Flipside) in 1973.
+Here, Yoko performs ‘Winter Song’ live in the studio on a TV show called Flipside broadcast in the USA in 1973.

 A friend lent me shades

 so I could hide my eyes that day